 See the CTPS course listing for a complete list of options.

 4World Ready Language Track (WR track) requires successful completion of a two course sequence in a World Language (depending on placement) and three approved courses on the culture/history/literature/film related to that language, but taught in English.
 (Total of 15 credits.)
 For detailed information refer to Policies - Language Requirements in the undergraduate catalog.

 5Students may take Research Methods in any of the following subjects: english, history, political science, psychology, or sociology.

 6To satisfy the Thematic Electives requirement, students choose two disciplines to explore, taking a total of 15 credits (12 must be at the 3000/4000 level), with at least six credits from each discipline.
 A list of approved courses is available through the student's SIS account or from the coordinator.

 Students must take 36-45 credits within the major, with at least 15 credits at the 3000 or 4000 level.

 No more than two Breadth of Knowledge courses can be taken with the same prefix.
 The Core Curriculum courses may be taken in any sequence.
 Refer to the Core Curriculum policy for further details.
 You should meet with your faculty advisor to determine how you will meet the Core Curriculum requirements.

-Current UMass Lowell students should be using their Advisement Report in SiS.
+Current UMass Lowell students should use their Advisement Report in SIS.
 If you need assistance, please contact your advisor.